Tuning FotoWeb and Index Manager for performance

 A real-life FotoWeb performance example

-Disclaimer: The test results below are meant as an example only, and reflects the performance of this specific system.
-Actual performance will rely on several factors, including but not limited to the system's hardware and software configuration.
+Disclaimer: The test results below are meant as an example only, and reflect the performance of this specific system.
+Actual performance relies on several factors, including, but not limited to, the system's hardware and software configuration.

-FotoWare has made some real-life performance testing using the Apache benchmarking tool to measure the delivery speed of uncached and cached content from FotoWeb.
+Using the Apache benchmarking tool , Fotoware has run a real-life performance test to measure the delivery speed of uncached and cached content from FotoWeb.

 TEST IMAGE